Seo Vs. Ppc Uncovered

 7. Analytics

-Analytics give you the power to consistently learn from everything you try, improve your campaigns based on that knowledge, and get better results over time.
+Analytics gives you the power to consistently learn from everything you try, improve your campaigns based on that knowledge, and get better results over time.
 With both SEO and PPC, you can tap into valuable analytics.

 Google Analytics, which is entirely free, provides a lot of data on how much of your traffic comes from organic search, where you rank for target keywords, and which pages people are finding through SEO.